markmccoid/react-native-drag-to-reorder/Readme.md

 - **itemHeight** - *Required* - The height of the items that are returned as children of this component.
 Needed so that we can calculate where each item should be positions.

--

--

 - **updatePositions** - *Required* - function that will run after drop that will reorder/update positions.
-It will be passed the positions array of objects:
+It will be passed the positions array of objects, which you can use to reorder your array OR. you can use the **sortArray** helper function.

   ```javascript
   positions = {